Research

 "Inflation Targets and the Zero Lower Bound" [WP version, SSRN

-Does a higher inflation target help to reduce the risk of hitting the zero lower bound (ZLB) on nominal interest rates?
+Abstract: Does a higher inflation target help to reduce the risk of hitting the zero lower bound (ZLB) on nominal interest rates?
 Recently, higher inflation targets for central banks have been proposed to allow for more "room-to-manoeuvre" in deep recessions.
 Advocates of this proposal suggest an inflation target of 4% to reduce the risk of hitting the ZLB.
 I show that the opposite may happen: a 4% inflation target can, in fact, increase the risk of hitting the ZLB compared to a 2% inflation target.
 Using a standard New Keynesian model, a higher inflation target changes the price-setting behavior of firms in a substantial way.
 Specifically, firms become more forward-looking, inflation is more volatile and, thereby, the nominal interest rate fluctuates more.
 I show that even with more "room-to-manoeuvre" for the nominal interest rate due to a higher inflation target, the higher volatility of the nominal interest rate implies that the economy ends up – on net – more often at the ZLB.

 "Are Consumption Tax Cuts Expansionary in a Liquidity Trap?"
 [WP version]